joaopizani/paucasedmatura-src/site/src/en/blog/tech/2009-03-07_ssh-sem-senhas-no-passwords.md

 Looks pretty safe, don't you think?

 Truth is, not so much...
 People must remember the password, and often make ridiculous choices (birth date is just an example).
-Even if we suppose that the passwords are strong enough, we still have to type a different password for each computer we want to log in.
+Even if we suppose that passwords are strong enough, we still have to type a different password for each computer we want to log in.
 How to solve these problems???
 Using _authentication with cryptographic keys_.
 Surely you already heard of cryptography used for exchanging secret messages, but it can also be used to prove you are yourself...